Retirement Plans for Global Educators Key Insights

 The prospect of moving abroad to teach can be very tempting to a lot of US teachers.
 Learning about a new culture, living in a different country, and earning more than you might while in the US are all good reasons to pack your bags and hop on the next international flight.
 While your new exotic life may be at the top of your mind, retirement planning may not be when you are getting accustomed to a new job or culture.
 But decisions you make now could affect your pension and retirement options down the road.
-So, read on to find out everything you need to know about retirement plans for international teachers.
+So, read on to find out everything you need to know about retirement plans for international and online teachers.

 1. Teaching Internationally?
 A Foreign Retirement Plan May Not “Pay Off”